Women in film: Geena Davis Institute on Gender in Media

-New York Women in Film & Television
+New York Women in Film and Television

 New York Women in Film & Television is a nonprofit membership organization for professional women in film, television and digital media.
 It works for women's rights, achievements and points of view in the film and television industry.
 It also educates media professionals and provides a network for the exchange of information and resources.
-It was founded in 1977 and brings together more than 2,000 professionals, including EMMY and Academy Award winners, who work in all areas of the entertainment industry.
+It was founded in 1977 and brings together more than 2,000 professionals, including Emmy and Academy Award winners, who work in all areas of the entertainment industry.
 It is part of a network of 40 international Women in Film chapters, representing more than 10,000 members worldwide.
 It produces over 50 programs and special events annually; advocates for women in the industry; and, recognizes and encourages the contributions of women in the field.

 Women Film Critics Circle

 The Women Film Critics Circle is an association of 64 women film critics and scholars nationally and internationally, who are involved in print, radio, online and TV broadcast media.
 They united to form the first women critics organization in the United States, in the belief that women's perspectives and voices in film criticism would be recognized fully.
 The organization was founded in 2004.
 The Circle has made annual awards, the Women Film Critics Circle Awards, since 2004.